YueLi-0816/TrafficFlowData/README.md

 ## Realted resources

-  * The indicators can be downloaded at: <https://zenodo.org/records/12100278>.
+  * The traffic flow data can be downloaded at: <https://zenodo.org/records/12100278>.

 ## Funding